 Trivial commutation and small pots

-These FAQ are for financial advisers only.
+These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of current legislation, which may change.01 April 2015
+They are based on our understanding of legislation at the date of publication.01 April 2015

 Budget 2014 made a number of changes to the trivial commutation and small pots rules with effect from 27 March 2014.
 As a reminder: